Duration: or 3 years part time

 This programme will give you knowledge and skills that are transferable to a wide variety of employment opportunities in advanced practice, leadership and management in social care and health services.
 This provides a boost to your career and leadership potential as well as a firm foundation for further postgraduate study and research,

-The Department of Social Work runs a Doctorate in Professional Studies (Health and Social Care Practice) in collaboration with St George's and Kingston University, which students who wish to pursue further study are encouraged to participate in.
-In addition, The Department offers a more traditional PhD option for further study.
+Our department runs a Doctorate in Professional Studies (Health and Social Care Practice) in collaboration with St George's and Kingston University, which students who wish to pursue further study are encouraged to participate in.
+In addition, our department offers a more traditional PhD option for further study.